bible verses about capital punishment

 Modern practices of capital punishment often draw upon these biblical teachings when deciding what crimes should be punishable by death.
 For example, many countries still have laws against adultery and idolatry which can result in execution if violated.
 Similarly, there are laws in some countries which allow for the execution of murderers depending on the severity of their crime.
 There are also several countries which have instituted mandatory death sentences for certain drug-related offenses.

-See also bible verses about abuse
+See also bible verses about brothers and sisters love

 Such connections between biblical texts and modern practices of capital punishment raise important moral questions about whether or not such punishments are ethical or humane.
 On one hand, proponents argue that it serves as an effective deterrent against crime and is justifiable under certain circumstances given its basis in scripture.
 On the other hand, opponents contend that it is an outdated form of retribution which fails to recognize human dignity or offer rehabilitation opportunities for offenders.